nasa-gibs/onearth-image-analytics/README.md

 This directory contains a WMTS tile service capable of transforming data with a variety of filters and performing on-demand analytics on raw image data, including time-series analysis. `timeseries.py` is the body of the code for doing on-demand analysis.
+This is not the best code in the world.
+I was experimenting with async coding in Python, and the quality and speed of the code didn't benefit.
+This could be vastly improved with a single asynchronous system for making tile requests.
+The Colormap parsing utility also fails from some colormaps in different formats, so this could be made more robust to work for all products.

 ### docker